TKomericki/Rhetos-wiki/Data-migration.md

     * If the original table does not exist yet (will be created in the next version), the procedure will not try to copy the data.
 The data will be copied automatically by Rhetos when the original table is created.

-These rules allow the script to be executed independently of the current database structure, so that a script can be executed either before or after a specific version is deployed.
+These rules allow the script to be executed **independently of the current database structure**, so that a script can be executed either before or after a specific version is deployed.
 This allows Rhetos to execute the scripts in different situations: